acaelles97/DeVIS/README.md

 ## Attention maps
 We also provide an additional script `visualize_att_maps.py` to generate attention maps.
 We recommend using the aforementioned visualization config file.
-The script allows to choose the decoder layer as well as whether to merge resolutions or not, see  *args_parse()* for more info.
+The script allows to choose the decoder layer as well as whether to merge resolutions or not (see  *args_parse()* for more info).
 ```
 python visualize_att_maps.py --config-file configs/devis/devis_R_50_visualization_YT-19.yaml  MODEL.WEIGHTS /path/to/yt-19_checkpoint_file
 ```
 <div align="center">
     <img src="docs/attention_maps.png" width="800"/>
 </div>

+## TODO
+- [ ] ResNet-101 COCO and VIS results
+- [ ] Swin-L COCO and VIS results
+- [ ] COCO joint training on YT-19 dataset results